CLRX/CLRX-mirror/doc/GcnInstrsSopp.md

 16-22 | OPCODE   | Operation code
 23-31 | ENCODING | Encoding type.
 Must be 0b101111111

-Syntax for almost instructions: INSTRUCTION SDST, SIMM16
+Syntax for almost instructions: INSTRUCTION SIMM16

 SIMM16 - signed 16-bit immediate.
 IMM16 - unsigned 16-bit immediate.
 RELADDR - relative offset to this instruction (can be label or relative expresion).